What is Infrared Optics? An Introduction to Infrared Optics.

 Since the primary goal is to obtain high-quality images rather than focusing on temperature measurements and mobility.

-The images below indicate that MWIR image is sharper and has high thermal contrast compare to LWIR image.
+The images below indicate that MWIR image is sharper and has high thermal contrast compared to LWIR image.

 LWIR system operates from a 7-14μm spectrum range.
 However, most LWIR camera effectively covers from 8-12μm.